Promoting D&I Initiatives

 Top Management’s Commitment to Encourage Male Employees to Play Greater Roles in Child Rearing

-At our company, we believe that men’s participation in child-care plays an important role in promoting the empowerment of women and creating a workplace culture that is conducive to a diverse workforce.
-The President himself has committed himself to thinking about how to become a boss who can manage to achieve a good work-life balance for himself and his subordinates.
+At our company, we believe that men’s participation in child-care plays an important role in promoting more diverse working styles for men, empowering women, and creating a workplace culture that is conducive to a diverse workforce.

 President Yamamoto’s declaration as an “Iku-Boss”